 Halo and Horn Effect

-When the rater creates an overall positive impression of an employee and inflates the ratings, it is know as the halo effect.
+When the rater creates an overall positive impression of an employee and inflates the ratings, it is known as the halo effect.
 It can happen due to the consequence of a manager having affinity or similarity bias with some employees.
 The Horn effect is when a manager finds one negative aspect of an employee and deflates the ratings in all areas.

 These types of biases in performance appraisals can not only lead to unfair assessments, but at the same time they can impact the objectivity of the performance reviews.
 Thus, it becomes important to overcome these performance appraisal errors.